The Life and Times of Judge Roy Bean: Plot

 Bean goes to San Antonio, Texas alone to see Jersey Lilly, leaving a pregnant Maria Elena behind and promising her a music box that plays "The Yellow Rose of Texas".
 In his absence, Gass and the prostitutes conspire to seize control of the town from the judge's hard rule.
 A dapper Bean tries to see Lillie Langtry's show, but it is sold out.
 He is deceived by men who knock him cold and steal his money.

 Upon his return, Bean finds that Maria Elena is dying following a difficult childbirth.
 He names the baby Rose after the music box's song.
 He also plans to hang the doctor, but Gass, who has been elected mayor, overrules him.
 Bean is sorrowful about losing Maria Elena and rides away.
 Gass brings in hired guns to get rid of Bean's marshals.

-Years go by.
-Oil rigs have been built around the prospering town.
-Automobiles are seen everywhere.
-A grown-up Rose is surprised one day to look up and find Bean has returned.
-A shootout follows.
+Years later, during World War I (though references to Prohibition in the United States are also made), Gass has erected oil rigs around the prospering town.
+Automobiles are seen everywhere, and violent gangs run rampant, with conflicts often settled by Gass's mercenaries.
+A grown Rose and an elder Crites, who raised Rose as his daughter, are surprised one day to find Bean has returned.
+When an angry mob attempts to torch the saloon on Gass's orders, Bean catches the torch and throws it into an oil rig, causing a chain of fiery explosions and a mass shootout that kills many of Gass's men, while civilians flee.
 Bean, on horseback, chases Gass into a burning building, declaring "For Texas, and Miss Lilly!".

-Some time later, a train pauses by the town.
-Out steps Lillie Langtry.
-She is told the story of Judge Roy Bean and his feelings toward her by Tector, the caretaker of the saloon, now turned into a museum.
-She concludes that he must have been quite a character.
+Some time later, Lillie Langtry arrives by train.
+Crites, now one of only two men left in town and the caretaker of the saloon, itself converted into a museum, tells her the story of Bean and his feelings toward her, noting that Bean successfully shot Gass dead and fined him before the townspeople hung his corpse.
+Later, Bean died peacefully, while Rose married a fighter pilot.
+Langtry remains fascinated by Bean's character as she reads a letter he wrote for her towards the end of his life.